MME-Benchmarks/MME-CoT/README.md

 ## Evaluation

 To calculate the six metrics (precision, recall, efficacy, stability, relevance rate, reflection quality), please follow the following steps:
 1. Install the required packages.
 ```bash
 pip install -r requirements.txt
 ```
-2. Format the model answer as the example shown in `results/xlsx` (the output from VLMEvalKit) or `results/json`.
+2. Format the model answer.

-     + The xlsx file format is identical to the output format of VLMEvalKit.
+     + If you evaluate with lmms-eval, please follow the [instruction above](https://github.com/CaraJ7/MME-CoT#Inference-with-lmms-eval) to convert to valid json format.
+     + If you evaluate with VLMEvalKit, you can directly use the output xlsx.
-     + The json file should be in a jsonl format, with each answer to a question in one line.
+     + We also provide examples shown in `results/xlsx` (the output from VLMEvalKit) and `results/json`.
+The json file should be in a jsonl format, with each answer to a question in one line.
 All the other information of the question in the dataset should be preserved in the line.

      The suffix `_cot.json` denotes answering with the CoT prompt, and `_dir.json` denotes answering with the direct prompt.
-3. Run the evaluation script.
+4. Run the evaluation script.

      You can either run the metrics one by one.
 For example, to evaluate recall:
      ```